Preparing For Repayment

 For loans borrowed from Duke University, including Duke Educational Assistance Loans and Perkins Loans, the servicer assigned to your account is Heartland ECSI.
 To access your account and make payments, visit Heartland ECSI.

 If you have trouble logging in, contact the Office of Student Loans and Personal Finance

 For any private or alternative loans borrowed, be sure to review the lender’s website and read over any communications that you received to determine if you will be working with a third-party servicer or with the lender directly.

 Did You Know?
 Some lenders offer a .25% interest rate deduction if you enroll in auto payments.
 If this is an offer you would like to consider, speak with your servicer.
 Be sure to know your banking information before enrolling.

 While it does not happen often, servicing agencies can resign from their positions and transfer duties to a new organization.
 During servicer transfers, borrowers should receive multiple communications from both their current servicer and their newly assigned servicer alerting them to the upcoming change.
-To prepare for a servicer transfer, borrowers should ensure they can navigate the new servicer's site, have access to their loan information, and update their payments methods if using an auto-pay feature.
+To prepare for a servicer transfer, borrowers should ensure they can navigate the new servicer's site, have access to their loan information, and update their payment method if using an auto-pay feature.
 It is also important to review past account activity and create a detailed record of payment history in the event a processing error occurs during the transfer.